Fox Professing

 Haney, Craig (1993).
 Psychology and Legal Change: The Impact of a Decade.
 Law and Human Behavior, 17, 371-398.

 Holterman, T., & van Maarseveen, H. (Eds.)
 (1984).
-Law and anarchism.
+Law and Anarchism.
 Montreal: Black Rose Books.

 Kairys, David (Ed.).
-(1990).
-The Politics of Law: A Progressive Critique (Rev. ed.).
-New York: Pantheon.
+(1998).
+The Politics of Law: A Progressive Critique (3rd. ed.).
+New York: Basic Books.

 Kairys, David (1993).
 With Liberty and Justice for Some: A Critique of the Conservative Supreme Court.
 New York: The New Press.